Serving Central New York

 Property Line Staking Process

-Moore Land Surveying, P.C. will dispatch a crew to verify the property line measurements against the recorded deed, then marks your property line with flags placed approximately 50 feet apart (closer or farther, as you require).
+Moore Surveying will dispatch a crew to verify the property line measurements against the recorded deed, then marks your property line with flags placed approximately 50 feet apart (or closer or farther, as you require).
 We will mark all property corners and set any corners that are missing or ambiguous.

 Frequently Asked Questions